dorsikc/friday-night-funkin_but_hard/README.md

 - Open source repo (only very required materials.
 Example: all mechanics and weeks)
 - Hard chart for all songs (24%)
 - 1+ Custom week!
 (0%)

+## Q & A also:
+### !
+All song charts are moved in /chart !
+### How to build this?
+- For building, download official psych engine source and paste
+- some this mod components in downloaded source and just build!